twop/shelv/docs/scratchpad/yc-application.md

 - Hackable and extendable, settings is just another markdown note, hence you can enhance and build custom workflows (like parameterized snippets), or introduce new code blocks type (like running `rust`).
 - AI (LLM) can be just another code block (`llm`) that naturally can be context aware inside the note

 We believe that Shelv serves an important use case: not all notes are meant to be eternal.
 We've all had the experience of littering our knowledge bases with temporary notes we'll never look at again.
 Shelv is the perfect playground for expressing your creativity without the friction.
-With computation cpabilities, you can play with code and data without ever leaving Shelv.
+With computation capabilities, you can play with code and data without ever leaving Shelv.

-Shelv is an awesome tool for indvidual productivity, but we believe that effect will compound for teams, for example: multiplayer editing powered by CRDT or exploring data with DuckDB together.
+Shelv is an awesome tool for individual productivity, but we believe that effect will compound for teams, for example: multiplayer editing powered by CRDT or exploring data with DuckDB together.
 What is more fun than playing together?

 **Where do you live now, and where would the company be based after YC?**